ShivamSRS/ml-model-watermarking/README.md

 </h3>

 ---
+This repository is for development of a novel watermarking system and its subsequent integration into the deployment workflows of the Valid-AI framework.

 The concept of digital watermarking has been known for 30 years, mainly for image and audio contents.
 The goal is to insert a unique, hidden and non-removable signal in the original content, to be used as an identifier.

+This unique key will be an image sequence and will work just like the cryptography principles.

 If a thief steals a content, the original owner can still prove his/her ownership.
 ML Model Watermarking offers basic primitives for researchers and machine learning enthusiasts to watermark their models, without advanced knowledge of underlying concepts.

 * :book: Watermark models on various tasks, such as **image classification** or **sentiment analysis**, with a compatibility with the main Machine Learning frameworks like [Scikit-learn](https://github.com/scikit-learn/scikit-learn), [Pytorch](https://github.com/pytorch/pytorch) or the [HuggingFace library](https://github.com/huggingface/transformers).
 * :triangular_flag_on_post: Detect if one of your models has been used without consent.